-“The selection committee was delighted with the number of exceptional artists submitting proposals for this important project,” said Paul Mankins, Greater Des Moines Public Art Foundation Board President.
+“The selection committee was delighted with the number of exceptional artists submitting proposals for this important project,” said Paul Mankins, then PAF Board President.
 “We’re trilled to select the design concept of Alice Aycock for this site.
 Aycock has contributed major public art projects all across the U.S.”

-Of note are Aycock’s design references to the historic Riverview Amusement Park, a treasured local landmark that once operated at a site north of the 6th Avenue bridge and closed in 1977.
-The design’s fanciful twists and turns will wrap over the bridge like the roller coasters from childhood memory.
-The artwork’s installation will conveniently coincide with efforts by the City of Des Moines Parks and Recreation Department to redevelop the vacant amusement park property.
+Of note were references in Aycock’s design to the historic Riverview Amusement Park, a treasured local landmark that once operated at a site just north of the 6th Avenue bridge and closed in 1977.
+The concept design’s fanciful twists and turns wrapped over the bridge like the roller coaster.

-The sculptural assemblage is composed of diverse curvilinear aluminum shapes, which arc over the roadway and attach to the bridge.
-The elements are fragments of bridge components and are also reminiscent of amusement park rides such as Ferris Wheels and roller coasters (super duper loopers) all of which have a truss system of diagonal bracing.
-The sculptural construction is centered on the Sixth Avenue Bridge.
+The sculptural assemblage would arc over the roadway and attach to the bridge.
+The elements represent fragments of bridge components and are also reminiscent of amusement park rides such as Ferris Wheels and roller coasters -- "super duper loopers" -- all of which have a truss system of diagonal bracing.
+The sculptural construction would be centered on the Sixth Avenue Bridge.
 As such it acts as a portal or gateway to the city of Des Moines and in the reverse direction as an entrance to the historic neighborhood on the other side of the river.
-The component parts are attached to the existing bridge structure.
-The arcs of the structure can be seen from a distance so that the bridge itself provides a goal, a point of arrival and departure for the traveler and operates as a landmark for the residents.
-The sculpture is celebratory in nature and could be lit as illustrated in the powerpoint image or the site of 4th of July fireworks.
-The work is intended to emphasize the historical significance of the site as well as to operate as a memory trace of the past activities there.
+The component parts would be attached to the existing bridge structure.
+The arcs of the structure could be seen from a distance so that the bridge itself provides a goal, a point of arrival and departure for the traveler and operates as a landmark for the residents.
+The design is celebratory in nature and to be lit as illustrated or the site of 4th of July fireworks.
+The design is intended to emphasize the historical significance of the site as well as to operate as a memory trace of the past activities there.
 This new metaphorical construction operates as a sign signifying the activity and energy that was generated historically and also refers to the energy and excitement that still exists.
-[9 May 2012] Alice Aycock
+[9 May 2012, About the Concept Design] Alice Aycock